Key takeaways

 Understanding Settlement Files in India

-Core identifiers like RRN, ARN, and UTR enable traceability across systems.
-For a conceptual primer, see how the settlement process works in a payment gateway, and deep dives on payment gateway settlements and payment gateway settlement.
+Core identifiers like RRN (Retrieval Reference Number), ARN (Acquirer Reference Number), and UTR (Unique Transaction Reference) enable traceability across systems.
+For a conceptual primer, see RBI's guidelines on payment and settlement systems.

 Why Settlement File Parsing Matters